 With a single bird, you can hang a mirror in the cage as they like to coo and kiss at the mirror.
 It is amusing to watch a bird interact with its mirror image.
 They will sometimes go into a trance where their head feathers stick out, the whites of their eyes will show, and they will keep bobbing their head up and down while making strange sounds to the image in the mirror.

-The first step to train your parakeet is to get it used to your finger.
-Approach the bird with your forefinger very slowly inside its cage, until you can place it just under it's breast.
+The first step to training your parakeet is to get it used to your finger.
+Approach the bird with your forefinger very slowly inside its cage, until you can place it just under its breast.
 Push up a little bit and the bird will eventually move to stand on your finger.

 You must repeat the words you want your parakeet to learn.
-Simple words like "pretty bird" "watcha doin'" "Hi, birdy" and the like, are probably the easier words to learn.
-They will say these words in different order all day long while making parakeet chirping sounds.
+Simple words like "Pretty bird," "Watcha doin'," "Hi, birdy," and the like are probably the easier words to learn.
+They will say these words in a different order all day long while making parakeet chirping sounds.